Do you hate to count when you crochet? Yes? Me too! I like to count once and then get on with the work.

 Grab your hair tie.
 You will now work SC around the tie in each CH 1 space.
 It will gather the top of the hat together.
 SL ST the last stitch.
 Cut off and weave in all the ends.

 Done!
-I hope you love this quick and easy pattern.
+I hope you love this quick and easy pattern for a crochet bun beanie.
 I’d love to know if you worked it with different yarn and how it turned out.
 Come find me on Instagram and let me know!
 I’m @daisyfarmcrafts.
 I’d love to be crochet friends.